AM-Cowles/employee-tracker/README.md

 ## Local Installation
 To install the application locally, follow the following steps:
-1. Clone the repo on your local machine
+1. Clone the repo on your local machine.
 2. Run `npm install` in Visual Studio Code Integrated Terminal to install all the dependencies in the package.json
 3. Run `npm start` to run the application in a development mode, Open http://localhost:3000 to view it in the browser.